By Jennifer Smith, CHN, BHC, FBCC

 Want to know Dr. Teta's favorite way of increasing NEAT?
 In his Metabolic Renewal program he suggests you walk for 1-2 hours per day.
 This is not speed walking or fast-paced walking.
 In order to reduce stress and keep cortisol levels down, you should keep your pace slow and leisurely.

-A lot of people have become used to eating very few meals in a day.
-Depending on your activity level, this could be very bad for your metabolism because your body will think that it is starving and convert the foods you eat too fat to make sure there is always energy available.
+A lot of people have become used to eating 4, 5, or 6 meals in a day.
+Depending on your activity level, this could be very bad for your metabolism because your body will convert the foods you eat too fat to because there is too much energy available at any given time.
 It can also make you sleep strange hours to conserve energy resulting in lethargy.
 This can keep you from enjoying the quality of life that promotes other healthy behaviors and thus create a vicious cycle of lethargy and weight gain.

-Keep it simple, stick to 3 meals a day, breakfast, lunch and dinner.
+Keep it simple, stick to 3 meals a day (or less if intermittent fasting), breakfast, lunch and dinner.
 Aim to reduce and cut-out snacks, since snacking; especially on high carb, low calorie snacks leads to insulin resistance.
 Snacking also keeps your insulin at higher levels through-out the day which blocks your body's ability to access fat stores to burn fat.
 This leads to slow metabolism and eventually weight-gain.

 As you can see, a few simple changes can have a drastic impact, speeding up a slow metabolism and improving your ability to lose weight.